 Central to all the submissions, and supporting material (references, counselling reports, etc) will be why the person does not pose a risk to the safety of children.
 That concept is central to the submissions and must be addressed squarely.

 Obviously, a negative assessment can have adverse consequences for both employment and voluntary community work.
-If your Working With Children Check is at risk, call our office on 03 9668 7600 for an obligation free consultation.
+If your Working With Children Check is at risk, call our office on 03 9668 7600 for sent a query via email.